Indian tribes of North America

 and links about Indian clothes in general.

-The Miccosukees didn't wear feather headdresses like the
+The Miccosukees didn't wear war bonnet headdresses like the

 Sioux.
 Miccosukee men usually shaved their heads except for a